 How to Productively Address AI-Generated Text in Your Classroom

-Updated 3/4/2024
+Updated 2/13/2025

-See our latest update belowa video on how instructors can talk to students about suspected cases of AI misuse.
+See our latest update below—a video on how instructors can talk to students about suspected cases of AI misuse.

-News about ChatGPT and its text-generating capabilities have been sweeping across higher education, raising questions about what AI-powered text generators mean to learning, writing, and academic integrity in our classes.
-There is potential that some students may misuse these AI tools, misrepresenting AI-generated text as their own, but there is also great potential for how this technology can transform teaching and learning.
+Generative AI (GenAI) continues to disrupt higher education, raising questions about how these ubiquitous tools are changing learning, writing, and academic integrity in our classes.
+While there is great potential for GenAI to advance how we teach and students learn, there is also potential that some students may misuse these GenAI tools, bypassing the work we see as vital to their intellectual and professional development, and challenging the validity of our assessments of their learning.
 This page is intended to provide some ideas on how we can engage with this emerging technology in productive and pedagogically sound ways.

 We will continue to update this page over time, so if you have a specific resource, insight, or teaching idea to share, please let us know.
+For more GenAI resources at IU, structured by what you are trying to learn/do, see our broader GenAI page.

 These generative AI tools are the latest in a progression of tools we’ve all become familiar with—from the automatic chatbots on customer service webpages to the editing and phrase-completion tools we see in Word and Google Docs.
 While the text-generation capabilities of these recent tools seem a huge leap over Word’s editorial suggestions, integration of these generative technologies is likely to continue growing.